INTEGRATED CASE-BASED MEDICINE 2 - 2024/5

 Students will receive frequent formative assessment, with rapid feedback and remediation as needed.
 This will take place at the end of each section of the module, ie induction, and the end of each Case.
 At the end of the module, students will need to show that they have attained the learning outcomes for the module.

-- Formative assessment Quizzes at the end of each Virtual Case, and formative SBA paper in Week 10 (30 questions, 45 minutes).
+- Formative assessment Quizzes at the end of each Virtual Case, and formative SBA paper (30 questions, 45 minutes).

 - Coursework as determined by module content (case studies, short essays on topical related issues in health etc)